-I still vividly remember developing this baked fried chicken recipe.
-We were newly married and didn’t have a lot of money to eat out, and I wanted crispy, restaurant-worthy chicken, but at home, and somewhat healthier.
-This seasoned and breaded chicken recipe that’s oven-baked until crispy came to life, and I’ve been making it ever since.
+I still vividly remember developing this fried chicken breast recipe.
+We were newly married and didn’t have a lot of money to eat out, and I was craving crispy, restaurant-worthy chicken at home that felt a little healthier.
+This seasoned, breaded chicken is oven baked until golden and crunchy, and it’s a recipe I’ve been making on repeat ever since.

 Oven fried chicken breasts on a tray with ranch dipping sauce.